andreea-ghe/code_review_bot/README.md

 2. click settings
 3. click actions under Secrets and Variables
 4. create a new secret `MY_GITHUB_TOKEN` with the value of your github token (remember to give it all the rights)
-5. create another secret `MY_SECRET_URL` which will have the value provided by us, in order to connect to our local server
+5. create another secret `MY_SECRET_URL` which will have the api key of your model

 ![image that shows how to use secrets](https://github.com/andreea-ghe/code_review_bot/blob/main/secrets_photo.png?raw=true)